smileyborg/UIView-AutoLayout/README.md

 3. Open your app's `.xcworkspace` file to launch Xcode and start joyfully creating constraints in code!

 **Releases**

 Releases are tagged in the git commit history using [semantic versioning](http://semver.org).
-Check out the [Release Notes](https://github.com/smileyborg/UIView-AutoLayout/wiki/Release-Notes) for each version.
+Check out the [releases and release notes](https://github.com/smileyborg/UIView-AutoLayout/releases) for each version.

 Usage
 -----